- 1. Supply TFN to your super fund

 4. Aspire to super success in 8 steps

-If your tolerance for ‘New Year’ super resolutions, or in this case, Winter super resolutions, has already reached its limit, then the SuperGuide.com.au article 8 steps to super success provides a quick overview of what I believe is the bare minimum for anyone hoping for a reasonable superannuation balance on retirement: for example, check fees, investment performance and life insurance.
+If your tolerance for ‘New Year’ super resolutions, has already reached its limit, then the SuperGuide article 8 steps to super success provides a quick overview of what we believe is the bare minimum for anyone hoping for a reasonable superannuation balance on retirement: for example, check fees, investment performance and life insurance.

 Now, for some more super-boosting strategies…